Anesthesia awareness: Incidence

-The incidence of this anesthesia complication is variable and seems to affect 0.2% to 0.4% of patients according to the surgical setting carried out.
-This variation reflects the surgical setting as well as the physiological state of the patient.
-Thus, the incidence is 0.2% in general surgery, about 0.4% during caesarean section, between 1 and 2% during cardiac surgery and between 10% and 40% for anesthesia of the traumatized.
-The majority of these do not feel pain although around one third did, in a range of experience from a sore throat due to the endotracheal tube, to traumatic pain at the incision site.
-The incidence is halved in the absence of neuro-muscular blockade.
+The incidence of anesthesia awareness is variable; it seems to affect 0.2% to 0.4% of patients.
+This variation reflects the surgical setting as well as the physiological state of the patient; the incidence is 0.2% in general surgery, about 0.4% during caesarean section, between 1% and 2% during cardiac surgery and between 10% and 40% for anesthesia of the traumatized.
+The majority of these do not feel pain, although around one-third did, in a range of experience from a sore throat caused by the endotracheal tube, to traumatic pain at the incision site.
+The incidence is halved in the absence of neuromuscular blockade.

 The quoted incidences are controversial as many cases of "awareness" are open to interpretation.

-The incidence of anesthesia awareness is higher and has more serious sequelae when muscle relaxants or neuromuscular-blocking drugs are used.
-This is because without relaxant the patient will move and the anesthesiologist will deepen the anesthesia.
+The incidence is higher and has more serious sequelae when muscle relaxants or neuromuscular-blocking drugs are used.
+This is because without relaxant the patient will move and the anesthesiologist will then deepen the anesthesia.

-One study has indicated this phenomenon occurs in about 1 or 2 per 1000 patients or 0.13%.
-There are conflicting data however as another study suggested it is a rare phenomenon, with an incidence of 0.0068% after review of their data from a patient population of 211,842 patients.
+One study has indicated that this phenomenon occurs in 0.13% of patients, or between 1 and 2 per 1000.
+There are conflicting data, however, as another study suggested it is a rarer phenomenon, with an incidence of 0.0068%, after review of data from a population of 211,842 patients.

-Post operative interview by an anesthetist is common practice to elucidate if awareness occurred in the case.
-If awareness is reported a case review is immediately performed to identify machine, medication, or operator error.
+Postoperative interview by an anesthetist is common practice to elucidate whether awareness occurred in the case.
+If awareness is reported, a case review is immediately performed to identify machine, medication, or operator error.

 Outcomes

 Patients who experience full awareness with explicit recall may have suffered an enormous trauma due to the extreme pain of surgery.
-Some patients experience post traumatic stress disorder (PTSD), leading to long-lasting after-effects such as nightmares, night terrors, flashbacks, insomnia, and in some cases even suicide.
+Some patients experience post-traumatic stress disorder (PTSD), leading to long-lasting after-effects such as nightmares, night terrors, flashbacks, insomnia, and in some cases even suicide.
 Some cases of awareness alert the patient to intra-operative errors.

 A study from Sweden in 2002 attempted to follow up 18 patients for approximately 2 years after having been previously diagnosed with awareness under anesthesia.
 Four of the nine interviewed patients were still severely disabled due to psychiatric/psychological after-effects.
 All of these patients had experienced anxiety during the period of awareness, but only one had stated feeling pain.
 Another three patients had less severe, transient mental symptoms, although they could cope with these in daily life.
 Two patients denied any lasting effects from their awareness episode.